-The better you get along with coworkers, the easier your job will be and the better you'll perform.
-"It's much easier to work with folks if you get along," says Lisa O'Neill, a public relations account executive at Trinity Communications in Boston.
+The better you get along with co-workers, the easier your job will be and the better you'll perform.
+"It's much easier to work with folks if you get along," said Lisa O'Neill, a public relations account executive at Trinity Communications in Boston.
 Make an effort to put aside personal differences for the sake of your working relationship.

 There's no substitute for the wisdom of others.
 Pair up with someone who has the skills and insight you need.
-"That's not necessarily an all-perfect or influential person," says Pauker.
+"That's not necessarily an all-perfect or influential person," Pauker said.
 "It's someone who can help you learn what you need to get ahead."

 Living and breathing your job is a sure-fire path to failure.
 You'll burn out quickly if you don't maintain a healthy balance between your work and personal lives.
 Be clear with your boss about your personal obligations, and don't let work take precedence over them.

-Organize after-hours activities for you and your coworkers.
-The chance to interact non-work level can strengthen your working relationships.
+Organize after-hours activities for you and your co-workers.
+The chance to interact on a non-work level can strengthen your working relationships.
 Some companies, like GCI, have social committees that plan events each quarter.
-Jaqua says that jazz concerts, dinner or special events are great ways to relieve work-related stress at GCI.
+Jaqua said jazz concerts, dinner or special events are great ways to relieve work-related stress at GCI.

 Most of us will fail at some point in our careers.
 Some of us will get fired.
-Don't despair, Kay says.
+Don't despair, Kay said.
 Be honest about your share of the blame and take away a few lessons.
-"Create a list of lessons that you may have learned from the situation," she says.
+"Create a list of lessons that you may have learned from the situation," she said.

 Pursue Your Passion

 If you love what you do, you'll do it well.
-"If I don't feel passionate about something, I don't have time to do it," says Pauker.
+"If I don't feel passionate about something, I don't have time to do it," Pauker said.
 "That's the filter I use."
 Be just as selective; choose a career and a job that you know will be personally fulfilling.